butterflysky/hyprland-better-share-picker/README.md

 install -Dm755 target/release/hyprland-better-share-picker ~/.local/bin/hyprland-better-share-picker
 ```

 You can then configure `xdg-desktop-portal-hyprland` to use this binary instead of the default picker.
-The portal reads a Hyprland config file and expects the `screencopy:custom_picker_binary` key.
+The portal reads its own config file and expects the `screencopy:custom_picker_binary` key.

 ### Portal configuration (xdg-desktop-portal-hyprland)
 Add the following to the **xdg-desktop-portal-hyprland** config at `~/.config/hypr/xdph.conf` (default path):